csound/manual/docs/opcodes/maparray.md

 ### Initialization

-_String_ -- a string that names an opcode function, at i-rate for maparray_i or k-rate for maparray.
+_String_ -- a string that names an opcode function, at i-rate for maparrayi or k-rate for maparray.

 ### Performance